Everyone wants to have a good reputation online, but we often feel like that's something out of our control. Well good news, it's not completely.

 This tool helps assign relevant links to you, while getting rid of ones that are irrelevant.

 The point here is to improve your grade, or at least make sure the right links appear when your name is searched.

-I did this with mine over this past semester at Grand Valley.
-Here’s my before and after .
+I did this with mine as an assignment when I attended Grand Valley.
+Here's my before and after .

 My score decreased because I was able to search through the links and identify a negative result to my reputation.